Discover Fisherman’s Wharf

-Located at the west end of San Francisco's Fisherman's Wharf, the San Francisco Maritime National Historical Park

-    includes a fleet of historic vessels tied up at Hyde Street Pier, a visitor center, and a library/research facility.

-    Visitors can step aboard turn-of-the-century ships, visit the maritime museum’s exhibits and ship models, and learn

-    traditional seafaring arts like boatbuilding and woodworking.
-Visitors to this National Park can also participate in a

-    variety of educational, music and craft programs designed for all ages.
+Located at the west end of San Francisco's Fisherman's Wharf, the San Francisco Maritime National Historical Park includes a fleet of historic vessels tied up at Hyde Street Pier, a visitor center, and a library/research facility.
+Visitors can step aboard turn-of-the-century ships, visit the maritime museum’s exhibits and ship models, and learn traditional seafaring arts like boatbuilding and woodworking.
+Visitors to this National Park can also participate in a variety of educational, music and craft programs designed for all ages.

 From Shrimp Louis to Dungeness Crab, Fisherman's Wharf is known for its fresh seafood.
-Stroll along the Wharf and grab

-    clam chowder in a bread bowl for lunch or sit down to a gourmet dinner with all of the extras at one of the Wharf's many
+Stroll along the Wharf and grab clam chowder in a bread bowl for lunch or sit down to a gourmet dinner with all of the extras at one of the many local restaurants.

-    restaurants.
 Not only will you find great food in Fisherman's Wharf, you will also find amazing views of the bay.

 For more information on dining at Fisherman’s Wharf, click here.

 Fisherman’s Wharf offers over 2,500 rooms, ranging from full service hotels to smaller lodges and inns.
 Whether you are traveling on business or pleasure, you could not ask for more comfortable or convenient accommodations.

 For more information on lodging in the Fisherman’s Wharf area, click here.